10 common breastfeeding questions

 4. How long should I breastfeed my baby?

-Despite those recommendations, only about 25.6% of infants are exclusively breastfed in the first six months, and only 35.3% are breastfed throughout one year.
-Challenges including perceived insufficient milk, difficulty nursing and pain while breastfeeding all contribute to these low numbers.
+Despite those recommendations, only about 25% of infants are exclusively breastfed in the first six months, and only 36% are breastfed throughout one year.
+Challenges including perceived insufficient milk, difficulty nursing, and pain while breastfeeding all contribute to these low numbers.

-If breastfeeding is important to you, then set shorter milestones to help reach your goals—and then celebrate the milestones.
-Whether you’re breastfeeding your first or fourth child, and reach the one-month or one-year mark, celebrate the small wins and benefits you’re giving yourself and your baby.
-From reducing your baby’s risks for allergies, asthma, SIDS, childhood leukemia and obesity to lowering mom’s risk of postpartum depression and breast cancer, the health benefits you and your baby will reap make the experience that much better.
+When setting your breastfeeding goals, consider breaking them down by milestones.
+Whether you’re breastfeeding your first or fourth child and reach the one-month or two-year mark, celebrate the small wins and benefits you’re giving yourself and your baby.
+From reducing your baby’s risks for allergies, asthma, SIDS, childhood leukemia, and obesity to lowering your risk of postpartum depression and breast cancer, the health benefits you and your baby will reap make the experience that much better.

 5. Should I wake my newborn to eat?

 While it may seem counterintuitive to wake a sleeping baby when you’re already sleep-deprived, it’s recommended for the first few days after birth.
 During that time, it’s crucial to feed your baby frequently to ensure steady weight gain and stimulate your milk production.
-That means you may have to wake your baby from a nap if they sleep longer than four hours.
-Once your baby reaches a healthy weight and weight-gain pattern, about 5.5 to 8.5 ounces per week in the first four months of life, you can feel better about hitting the snooze button for both of you.
+Your pediatrician will provide you with guidance, and let you know when you can stop waking your baby to feed.
+Typically, babies reach that milestone around two weeks.

 6. What medication is safe to use while breastfeeding?

 Before taking any medications while breastfeeding, make sure to first talk to your doctor.
-Some medications do transfer from the mother’s body to her breast milk.
+Some medications do transfer into breast milk.
 However, most do so at low levels and don’t pose a risk to infants.
 It’s important to also be mindful of the possibility that some decongestants could impact your supply, so consider all of the factors before taking any over-the-counter or prescription medication.
 Weighing the risks and benefits of a particular medication with your doctor is important!

 7. Should I wear a bra while breastfeeding?
 If so, how many nursing bras do I need?

 La Leche League recommends having at least three nursing bras.
-This way, you have one to wear, one in the wash and an extra—because, let’s face it, babies are messy.
-Plus, one breast may leak while the baby is feeding, so wearing a nursing bra with a nursing pad can help keep your tops from getting the dreaded milk spot.
-Whether you wear a nursing bra while breastfeeding is totally up to you—there are no “rules” for breastfeeding.
+This way, you have one to wear, one in the wash, and an extra — because, let’s face it, babies are messy.
+Whether you wear a nursing bra while breastfeeding is totally up to you — there are no “rules” for breastfeeding.
 Just do whatever feels the most comfortable for you and your baby.

 8. How can I get my baby to latch?